 - Child is homeless.

-Screenings are help each spring, typically in April and May, in preparation for the following school year.
+Screenings are held each spring in preparation for the following school year.
 Appointments are required.
 To schedule an appointment, please call 864-718-5133

 All screenings are held at:Bountyland Education Campus 100 Vocational Drive Seneca

-Parents should bring the following items to the screening appointment:
+Parents MUST bring the following items to the screening appointment: